 You’ve officially decided you are going to invest in a new RV.
-When you start shopping for the right RV, there are a few things you have to decide to help narrow down the vast amount of options available.
+When you start shopping for the right one, there are a few things to decide in order to narrow down the vast amount of options available.
 A great place to start is learning more about the different types of RVs, various brands and the floorplans they offer.

 And one of the most burning questions you might have when you start shopping is, "what exactly do those numbers mean at the end of an RV name?"